 Finalist of the Thomson Reuters Foundation & Barilla Center Media Award

 Thomson Reuters Foundation and Barilla Center partnered up to create the Food Sustainability Media Award, which “aims to recognise the work of professional journalists and emerging talent from all over the world for excellence in reporting and communicating issues related to food security, sustainability, agriculture and nutrition”.
 I was among the finalists for my ongoing work, The United Soya Republic.

 Move to Mexico City

-After several visits to Mexico and Central America over the last few years, I decided to leave London and move to Mexico City.
-I’ll be covering the region as well as pursuing long-term personal projects.
+After several visits to Mexico and Central America over the last few years, I have now moved to Mexico City from where I’ll be covering the region as well as pursuing long-term personal projects.
 I can now be reached on the local number +521 55 32392927 or via WhatsApp on +34 636 217900.

 Los Menonos part of the main exhibition in the 16th Dong Gang International Photo Festival

 Los Menonos is travelling to Korea where it will be on show as part of the main exhibition at the 16th Dong Gang International Photo Festival.
 Curated by HeeJung Kim, the festival this year goes under the title ‘I conflict, therefore I am”.
 Running from 14July until 1 October 2017 at the Dong Gang Museum of Photography, the exhibition – the second largest photo exhibition in the country – is part of an expansive programme of photography events.
 The work will also be part of a comprehensive publication alongside other invited artists.